Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 aws ssm put-parameter --type "SecureString" --name "/cruddur/backend-flask/OTEL_EXPORTER_OTLP_HEADERS" --value "x-honeycomb-team=$HONEYCOMB_API_KEY"
 ```

-- Check that the values have been set in ```AWS Systems Manger > Parameter Store``` to make sure that the values were correctly set.
+- Go to ```AWS Systems Manager > Parameter Store``` to make sure that the values were correctly set.

-Create an ECS role and attach a policy that will allow ECS to execute tasks
+### Step 6: Create an ECS role and attach a policy that will allow ECS to execute tasks
 - In policies, create a service execution role, ```CruddurServiceExecutionRole``` [aws/policies/service-assume-role-execution-policy.json]() and run the following in the terminal to create the role:
 ```
 aws iam create-role \